sonmez-hakan/hackerrank/README.md

 # HackerRank Solutions

-This repository is mostly PHP solutions of HackerRank Questions.
-However, there are some C# and Java solutions.
+This repository is mostly Java & PHP solutions of HackerRank Algorithms & Data Structures' Questions.
+However, there are some C# solutions.
+So far there are 181 solutions, and it is one of the biggest solutions repository for Algorithms & Data Structures.

-- ## Problem Solving (178 / 563)
+- ## Problem Solving (181 / 563)
     - Algorithms
         - Warmup
             - [Problem](https://www.hackerrank.com/challenges/solve-me-first/problem) Solve Me First [Solution](https://github.com/sonmez-hakan/HackerRank/blob/master/Algorithms/Warmup/solve-me-first.cs)